All Classes Offered

 Other programs include: Ecology, Design in Nature, Through the Eyes of the Cherokee (a new perspective of familiar grounds), Conservation, Stalking Wild Animals, Plains Indian Sign Language, Animal Tracking, Botany, the Quest for Fire, and Archery Demonstrations.

-Weekend Workshops are held at Medicine Bow all through the seasons for students of all ages.
+Workshops are held at Medicine Bow all through the seasons for students of all ages.
+Private workshops are also available.

 How to sign up for a class: (See Schedule Page for class schedule and pricing)